salma-emara/aps105-book/README.md

 For anyone with a write request to main branch, with every push Netlify will automatically deploy it to [learningc.org](learningc.org).
 This is done folowing instructions on [Netlify for Jupyter-Book](https://jupyterbook.org/en/stable/publish/netlify.html).

-## Contribute to Quizzes: Convert TOML to JS files
+## Quizzes: Add or Edit

 The quiz questions for the book are created in TOML files, which are then converted into JavaScript files to be read by the code to build the book.

-To convert your .toml files conaining the quizzes to .js files:
+To convert .toml files to .js files:

-1- Ensure yo have Node.js installed on your system.
-You can download it from their official website (https://nodejs.org), and follow the installation instructions there.
+1- Ensure you have Node.js installed on your system.
+You can download it from their official website (https://nodejs.org).

 2- Download the required package by executing the following command: